Sir Charles Trevelyan, 1st Baronet: Education

 He was educated at Blundell's School in Devon, at Charterhouse School and then the East India Company College at Haileybury in Hertfordshire.
 R.A.C.
 Balfour stated that "his early life was influenced by his parents' membership of the Clapham Sect – a group of sophisticated families noted for their severity of principle as much as for their fervent evangelism."
 Trevelyan was a student of the economist Thomas Malthus while at Haileybury.
 His rigid adherence to Malthusian population theory during the Irish famine is often attributed to this formative tutelage.

 Career

-In 1826, as a young man, Trevelyan joined the East India Company as a writer and was posted to the Bengal Civil Service at Delhi, India.
+In 1826, as a young man, Trevelyan joined the East India Company as a writer (clerk) and was posted to the Bengal Civil Service at Delhi, India.
 There, by a combination of diligence and self-discipline together with his outstanding intellectual talents he achieved rapid promotion.
 He occupied several important and influential positions in various parts of India, but his priggish and often indiscreet behaviour endeared him to few of his colleagues and involved him in almost continual controversy.